svlad-90/livelooping/md/input-controller/input-controller.md

 - **The selected active FX unit**
 - **The MIDI mapping of the custom FX unit**

-More details regarding each stored data type below.
+More details regarding each stored data type are shown below.

 ----